Jesper Bank

 The international and some national results though as skipper in 3-crew boat classes.

 He sailed for Victory Challenge in the 2003 Louis Vuitton Cup and United Internet Team Germany in the 2007 Louis Vuitton Cup.

-After his career in sports have he been producing sails and have widely been used as sailing advisor by teams on all levels as well as single sailors.
+After his career in sports he has been producing sails and has widely been used as sailing advisor by teams on all levels as well as single sailors.